1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 - Papers: warranty card, manual, flyer

-Fenix isn’t some kind of static company, adding an upgraded flashlight because there is a new LED on the market.
+Fenix isn’t some static company, adding an upgraded flashlight because of a new LED.
 No, they also try out new features, like the toggle/push switch used on the TK22 TAC.
-I first encountered this type on the TK11 TAC and quite like the idea.
+I first encountered this type on the TK11 TAC and quite liked the idea.
 You can single-handedly use the flashlight, so that’s a big pro.
-It’s relatively easy to toggle between Tactical mode, and Duty mode with just a turn on the knob.
+It’s relatively easy to toggle between Tactical mode and Duty mode with just a turn on the knob.

 Fenix calls it a military and duty flashlight, and the user interface fits that exactly.